 See all the flight attendant uniforms from the beginning.
 The working cockpit simulator that you can climb into is another must.

 Located at 4601 Texas Highway 360.
-Open Friday and Saturday from 10 a.m. to 4 p.m.
-Adult admission is $12 and kids 2 to 17 $6.
+Open Thursday from 10 a.m. to 2 p.m., Friday and Saturday from 10 a.m. to 4 p.m.
+Adult admission is $12 and kids 2 to 17 are $6.

-Frontiers of Flight Museum in Dallas
+Frontiers of Flight Museum at Dallas Love Field

 Located at 6911 Lemmon Avenue, at the Dallas Love Field Airport.
 Open Monday to Saturday from 10 a.m. to 5 p.m. and Sunday from 1 p.m. to 5 p.m.
-Adult admission is $12 and kids 3 to 17 $6.
+Adult admission is $20 and kids 3 to 17 $12.

 30+ Musts for Dallas Texas

-Delta Flight Museum
+Delta Flight Museum in Atlanta

 Located at 1060 Delta Blvd.
-Building B. Open Thursday to Monday from 10 .m. to 4 p.m. (closed Tuesday and Wednesday).
-Adult admission is $15 and kids (65-17) are $15 with a senior discount.
+Building B. Open Thursday to Tuesday from 9 a.m. to 3 p.m. (closed Wednesday).
+Adult admission is $20, $22 on weekends and school holidays, and kids (5 to 17) are $15, $17 on weekends and school holidays.

 Smithsonian National Air and Space Museum in Washington D.C.

 Located at Independence Ave. at 6th St. SW.
 Open 10 a.m. to 5:30 p.m. every day.
-Admission is free and timed-entry reservations are required.
+Admission is free, and timed entry reservations are required.

 Steven Udvar-Hazy Center at Washington Dulles International Airport

 Since the main National Air and Space Museum is filled to the rafters, the Smithsonian National Air and Space Museum’s Annex was built to house the Space Shuttle Orbiter Discovery.
-It is one of the Best Aviation Museums in the U.S.
+It is one of the Best Aviation Museums in the U.S. I’ve stopped and toured this facility several times.

 Located at 14390 Air and Space Museum Parkway in Chantilly, Virginia.
 Open 10 a.m. to 5:30 p.m. every day.
 Admission is free and tickets aren’t required for this museum.
 Parking is extra.